When Is the Best Time

 Location and Tips

 Praia da Ursa is a wild and unmaintained beach that is wonderful to spend an entire day here.
 You can park your car at Cabo da Roca for free or take the “Hop on Hop off” bus from Lisbon.
-Depending on your fitness level, you may need up to one hour to get to the beach.
+You may need up to one hour to get to the beach, depending on your fitness level.

 You like to experience more hidden gems around Sintra and the coast?
 Check out the website of my friends from Walk Hike Portugal.
 This is my recommendation after hiking to plenty of secluded places with Teresa, Francisco, Paulo, and my cousin Antonio (To).